Contract law in Europe

 Usually, once a contract has gone through the process of offer and acceptance, both parties agree to be bound by its terms.
-However, even after a contract has been signed, there may be circumstances where it is found to be invalid, or it becomes invalid because of an action by one side or the other.
+However, even after you have signed a contract, there may be circumstances where it is invalid.
+Contracts can also become invalid because of an action by one side or the other.

-Chapter four of the Principles of European Contract Law describes why a contract may become invalid, either from the start or at some point after it was signed.
+Chapter four of the Principles of European Contract Law describes why a contract may become invalid.
 For example, factual or legal errors may make a contract invalid, as can fraudulent conduct during the negotiations.

-After a contract is signed, it can become invalid if one side or the other fails to deliver what is agreed.
+After you sign a contract, it can become invalid if one side or the other fails to deliver what they have agreed.